borntofrappe/react-practice/nextjs-tutorial/README.md

   </style>
   ```

-  I presume the property-value pairs are scoped to the component, since the page also includes another tag with a `global` flag
+  Property-value pairs are scoped to the component.
+To stretch past the individual file, for instance to affect components imported in the page, add a similar tag with a `global` flag

   ```jsx
   <style jsx global>